jimjam-slam/sverto/README.md

 npm install d3-scale
 ```

+## Use pre-compiled Svelte components

-If you'd prefer to compile your own Svelte components instead of letting this extension do it, you can skip steps 1 and 2 and simply refer to the compiled bundle with, for example, `Circles = require("Circles.js")` in an OJS block.
+If you'd prefer to compile your own Svelte components instead of letting this extension do it, you can skip steps 1 and 2 and simply refer to the compiled bundle with, for example, `Component = import("Component.js")` in an OJS block.

-You must compiled Svelte component to ES6 bundles, and you must enable accessors when compiling if you want to be able to update them from OJS.
+> **Note:** you must compile the Svelte component to an ES6 bundle, and you must enable accessors when compiling if you want to be able to update them from OJS.
+Refer to `_extensions/sverto/rollup.config.js` for guidance on configuring Rollup to do this.

 ## ❓ Issues